Begin Your Journey

 November 6, 2017 and end January 19, 2018.
 You are encouraged to schedule a student visit early in the process as the calendar fills up quickly.
 Visitors should arrive at 8:15AM and be picked up at 12:00PM.
 Visitors that are applying to Grade 5 should bring a nut free snack.

 Entering Grades 9-11

 Student visits, which are optional (but strongly encouraged) for Upper School candidates, occur between November-January and can be scheduled using PickATime.
-The Application for Admission must be completed prior to the applicant's student visit ("Shadow Day").
-Visits are limited to 10 students per day and are held on the following days:
+The Application for Admission must be completed prior to the applicant's student visit ("Shadow Day") and are limited to 10 students per day.
+Visit days will be announced in the fall.

 What Should I Bring?

 Visitors (Grades 5-11) should dress comfortably.
 Many choose to wear clothing similar to the GFA dress code (collared shirt and solid-colored pants or skirt).
 Visitors should bring a book and visitors that are applying to Grade 5 should bring a nut free snack.